Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Identify the likely country and phone prefix of a name and phone number*
+*Infer the likely country and phone prefix, given a personal name and formatted / unformatted phone number.*

 *<u>Cost :</u> The processing of each name requires **11** credits.*